HP-J/Sulaiman/README.md

 # Welcome to Sulaiman

-*The app is in early stages of development, we still have a lot of plans, stick around*
+*The app is in early stages of development, We still have a lot of plans*

-*Your feedback is highly encourage*
+*Please note that the default theme and the API may change a lot in the first few builds, Your feedback is highly encourage*

 #### A keyboard launcher with no features